Research

 Speaking to a mentor or mental health professional if anxiety affects your preparation.

-This emotional resilience often separates second-time passers from repeat failures.
+Developing emotional resilience often separates second-time passers from repeat failures.

 How Do You Simulate Exam Conditions Effectively?

-Review underperforming areas immediately after mocks.
+Reviewing underperforming areas immediately after mocks helps close knowledge gaps.

 Doing this regularly builds endurance and familiarity with the SQE format.

-How Should You Time Your Retake?
+How Should You Decide When To Retake?

-You can commit 10–15 hours/week to study.
+You can commit 10–15 hours per week to study.

-You consistently score 60–70%+ in timed practice.
+You consistently score 60–70% or higher in timed practice.

 You’ve completed 2–3 full mocks with solid performance.